Okay, nutritionist confession time...

 - 1/4 cup Rolled Oats = 4 grams

-Tip: I like to vary my protein sources and also benefit from the fibre and healthy fats found in seeds, so I add about 3 tablespoons of seeds in addition to my protein powder.
+Tip: I like to vary my protein sources and also benefit from the fiber and healthy fats found in seeds, so I add about 3 tablespoons of seeds in addition to my protein powder.

 Step Three: Fat